xpqz/dyalog-docs/language-reference-guide/docs/system-functions/ntie.md

 }
 ```

-## Note
+!!! note
     If the native file is already tied, executing `⎕NTIE` with the same or a different tie number simply re-ties it with the same or the new tie number.
 Re-tying a file with a tie number of 0, re-ties it with the same tie number.
 This feature may be used to re--tie the file using a different mode.